The Nine-ish Month Sleep Regression: What is it and what can be done about it?

 How do I know if my baby is going through separation anxiety?

 The easiest test of whether separation anxiety is likely the cause of your baby’s sleep disruption is to assess her response when you walk out of the room while she is playing during the day.
-If she was content playing on her own when you were in the room, but cries when you leave the room, then she is probably going through this phase.
+If she was content playing on her own when you were in the room but cries when you leave the room, then she is probably going through this phase.

 What happens to sleep during this time?

-If your typical bed/naptime routine involves you leaving the room, so your child can fall asleep independently, you may find that all of the sudden she starts crying as soon as you leave.
+If your typical bed/naptime routine involves you leaving the room, so your child can fall asleep independently, you may find that all of a sudden she starts crying as soon as you leave.
 This crying may sound different than the “working-through-the-day” type of fussiness that many babies exhibit at bedtime.
 This type of crying is more like “HEY!
 Where are you going!?”
-If you don’t know that this regression is coming, then you will probably go back in the room to investigate the problem.
+If you don’t know that this regression is coming, then you will probably go back into the room to investigate the problem.
 You might wonder if your baby is getting sick or teething or you might blame the crying on poor naps.
 To help your baby calm down, you might rock or nurse your baby to sleep even if that isn’t your normal process.
 If your baby usually sleeps through the night, you may hear from her in the middle of the night and she may stay awake for a while.
 If your baby wakes to eat at night, then during this regression you may hear from her at times when you know she wouldn’t be hungry.

 Naps can also be affected by this regression.
 You may find that your baby begins to cry hard when you leave the room at nap time.
-You may also find that she regresses from nice long 1.5 hour naps to 30-45 minute single sleep cycle naps.
+You may also find that she regresses from nice long 1.5-hour naps to 30-45 minute single sleep cycle naps.

 What can be done about this regression?

-Unlike the four month regression, this is a regression that you have to wait out.
+Unlike the four-month regression, this is a regression that you have to wait out.
 It is a true regression and sleep should improve as your baby starts to understand that you are available to her even when you are out of sight.
 That said, it is possible to create new sleep associations when responding to your baby during the regression.
 If your baby develops new habits as a result of the regression, then you will need to do some intervention to teach her to fall asleep on her own again.

 If your baby has not yet gone through this regression and is currently sleeping well: